mmuller88/mmblog/content/wp-post-automation-cdk-eng/index.md

 Hi Folks!

 My [last post](https://martinmueller.dev/wordpress-with-docker-eng) was about how to make a wordpress deployment more DevOps friendly using Docker and some cool scripts.
 Today I want to talk about another exciting task.
-Namely, the customer wants new wordpress posts to be created automatically using AWS and uploading videos to S3.
-This sounds like an exciting task.
-In the next few paragraphs, I'll describe my solution.
+The customer wants new wordpress posts to be created automatically using AWS and when a video gets uploaded to S3.
+That sounds exciting so lets go.
+In the next few sections, I'll describe my solution.

 # Wordpress AWS solution

 As described above, I want a wordpress post to be created after the video upload to S3.
+As well the video should be embedded in that post.
 For this I mainly need the two AWS services S3 and Lambda.
 The Lambda then needs to be set to run Lambda logic when uploading to S3.

 The Lambda should then log into the wordpress environment via SSH and create a new post via [WP CLI](https://developer.wordpress.org/cli/commands/post/create/).
 I think it's pretty cool that wordpress has its own CLI.
 I can then use this to easily create new posts, for example.